 Event planning is a stressful job, anyone would agree.
 But the toughest job in the world?
 You might think that is a bit of a stretch.
 Would you be surprised to learn that the recruitment site CareerCast conducted a survey that ranked ‘Event Coordinator’ as the 5th most stressful job, after jobs like soldier and firefighter?
 But why is that?
 Let’s look at some reasons.

-No event planner can do his or her job without being tech savvy these days.
+Tech Savvy No event planner can do his or her job without being tech savvy these days.
 They have to know how to navigate event websites like Eventbrite and apps like Webmobi and BusyConf.
 They know how to live stream, and use registration and ticketing platforms.
-That makes it a lot of master and lot to keep under control.
+That makes it a lot to master and lot to keep under control.

 People Person The most important part of the job however, is to be likeable and a people person.
 Event planners have to constantly deal with people, who are their clients, their vendors and suppliers, all the while remaining professional and sociable.
 It requires excellent communication skills, in person and online, plus an ability to adapt to different personalities.
 Patience is welcome trait, as are listening skills.
 When someone hires an event planner, they buy into the person as well as their credentials.